Timekeeping on Mars: Definition of year and seasons

-The length of time for Mars to complete one orbit around the Sun in respect to the stars, is its sidereal year, and is about 686.98 Earth solar days (≈ 1.88 Earth years), or 668.5991 sols.
-Because of the eccentricity of Mars' orbit, the seasons are not of equal length.
-Assuming that seasons run from equinox to solstice or vice versa, the season Ls 0 to Ls 90 (northern-hemisphere spring / southern-hemisphere autumn) is the longest season lasting 194 Martian sols, and Ls 180 to Ls 270 (northern hemisphere autumn / southern-hemisphere spring) is the shortest season, lasting only 142 Martian sols.
+The length of time for Mars to complete one orbit around the Sun in respect to the stars, its sidereal year, is about 686.98 Earth solar days (≈ 1.88 Earth years), or 668.5991 sols.
+Because of the eccentricity of Mars's orbit, the seasons are not of equal length.
+Assuming that seasons run from equinox to solstice or vice versa, the season Ls 0 to Ls 90 (northern-hemisphere spring and southern-hemisphere autumn) is the longest season lasting 194 Martian sols, and Ls 180 to Ls 270 (northern hemisphere autumn and southern-hemisphere spring) is the shortest season, lasting only 142 Martian sols.

 As on Earth, the sidereal year is not the quantity that is needed for calendar purposes.
 Similarly, the tropical year would likely be used because it gives the best match to the progression of the seasons.
-It is slightly shorter than the sidereal year due to the precession of Mars' rotational axis.
+It is slightly shorter than the sidereal year due to the precession of Mars's rotational axis.
 The precession cycle is 93,000 Martian years (175,000 Earth years), much longer than on Earth.
 Its length in tropical years can be computed by dividing the difference between the sidereal year and tropical year by the length of the tropical year.

 Tropical year length depends on the starting point of measurement, due to the effects of Kepler's second law of planetary motion and precession.
 There are various possible years including the March (northward) equinox year, June (northern) solstice year, the September (southward) equinox year, the December (southern) solstice year, and the tropical year based on the mean sun.
 (See March equinox year.)

 On Earth, the variation in the lengths of the tropical years is small, with the mean time from June solstice to June solstice being about a thousandth of a day shorter than that between two December solstices, but on Mars it is much larger because of the greater eccentricity of its orbit.
 The northward equinox year is 668.5907 sols, the northern solstice year is 668.5880 sols, the southward equinox year is 668.5940 sols, and the southern solstice year is 668.5958 sols (0.0078 sols more than the northern solstice year).
 (Since, like Earth, the northern and southern hemispheres of Mars have opposite seasons, equinoxes and solstices must be labelled by hemisphere to remove ambiguity.)

 Seasons begin at 90 degree intervals of solar longitude (Ls) at equinoxes and solstices.